Seneca Bird Egg

 Packet Size 25 Seeds $5.00

-Bush dry bean.
-A third seedcoat variation separated from my acquired seed sample of this bean.
+Speckled 1770 (red) is a bush dry bean that produces dry pods in approximately 106 days.
+This is a third seedcoat variation separated from my acquired seed sample of this bean that I have isotlated from my original sample.
 Looks like a throwback to Jacob's Cattle.
 Said to have been a cross of Big Soldier and Jaccob's Cattle.
+First cultivated in 2012, all the plants that survived during that summer's exceptional drought exhibited and upright growth without runners while consistently producing this seed coat color and pattern.

 Spring Valley Purple